greenie-msft/docs/daprdocs/content/en/getting-started/get-started-api.md

 ## Step 3: Get state

-Now get the object you just stored in the state by using the state management API with the key `name`:
+Now get the state you just stored by using the state management API with the key `name`:

 {{< tabs "HTTP API (Bash)" "HTTP API (PowerShell)">}}